 The remaining JRC nuclear installations, located at Petten, Geel and Karlsruhe, are still in operation.
-Decommissioning will probably not start before 2015 at the very earliest for Petten, and possibly not until 2025, or even later, for Geel and Karlsruhe.
-Nevertheless, in accordance with the IAEA's recommendations, the European Commission intends to draw up decommissioning plans for the installations in operation before decommissioning operations start.
+Decommissioning will probably not start before 2015 at the very earliest for Petten (this only concerns the High Flux Reactor - HFR), and possibly not until 2025, or even later, for Geel and Karlsruhe.
+Nevertheless, in accordance with the IAEA's recommendations, the European Commission has drawn up decommissioning plans using these dates as reference scenario for the installations still in operation.

-The JRC has been carrying out decommissioning and the associated waste management activities on the four sites, in particular at Ispra, since 1999, in line with the programme laid down in its communication to the Council and the European Parliament11.
+The JRC has been carrying out decommissioning and the associated waste management activities on the four sites, in particular at Ispra, since 1999, in line with the programme laid down in its communication to the Council and the European Parliament15.
 The Council and Parliament agreed to the proposed approach.
-A new communication on the progress on the D&WM Programme and the necessary changes to it was presented to the Council and Parliament in 200412.
+A new communication on the progress on the D&WM Programme and the necessary changes to it was presented to the Council and Parliament in 200416.